Okinawa Prefecture: Culture

 A cultural feature of the Okinawans is the forming of moais.
 A (moai) is a community social gathering and groups that come together to provide financial and emotional support through emotional bonding, advice giving, and social funding.
 This provides a sense of security for the community members and as mentioned in the Blue Zone studies, may have been a contributing factor to the longevity of its people.
-However, in recent decades Okinawans' life expectancy has fallen significantly (also bringing into question the general validity of the 'Blue Zones' denominaton), which often has been blamed on cultural influence from the rest of Japan, as well as foreign influences on Okinawans' lifestyle.
+However, in recent decades Okinawans' life expectancy has fallen significantly (also bringing into question the general validity of the 'Blue Zones' denomination), which often has been blamed on cultural influence from the rest of Japan, as well as foreign influences on Okinawans' lifestyle.